 The public feeling against them was such that they were universally reviled.
 Even a writer of the eminence of Tacitus, who disliked Nero intensely, writes of Christianity as a ‘most mischievous superstition’.
 He accuses them of ‘abominations’, and declares that ‘they were put to death as enemies of mankind’.

 Nevertheless the good news continued to spread.
-What was intended to silence the followers of Jesus, seemed to have the opposite effect, and multitudes were won by their gracious and godly example, by the miracles that accompanied them and by the message itself.
+What was intended to silence the followers of Jesus, seemed to have the opposite effect, and multitudes were won by their gracious example, by the miracles that accompanied them and by the message itself.

 Next time we’ll look at the example of the zeal and assurance one of the great Christian leaders of the 2nd century, Polycarp.